 |Paws & Play, supported by PetSmart Charities®|

 Paws & Play is the facility dog program at the Kravis Children’s Hospital at Mount Sinai.
-Professor, our first-ever facility dog, is a full-time “employee” in the Child Life and Creative Arts Therapy Department.
-This program pairs Animal-Assisted Therapy (AAT) with skills of a Certified Child Life Specialist to provide therapeutic interventions for patients and families.
+Professor and Amos, our beloved facility dogs, are full-time “employees” in the Child Life and Creative Arts Therapy Department.
+This program pairs Animal-Assisted Therapy (AAT) with the skills of a Certified Child Life Specialist to provide therapeutic interventions for patients and families.
 Animal-Assisted Therapy and facility dogs have been found to increase positive behaviors, reduce experiences of pain, lower blood pressure, and decrease experiences of depression and fatigue.
 Just as important, AAT has also proven to reduce patient anxiety during medical appointments, reduce feelings of isolation, and provide opportunities for increased social support.

 Thanks to the generosity of our friends at Pet Smart Charities and their three-year funding commitment, Kravis Children’s Hospital at Mount Sinai has launched this innovative and therapeutic program.
+With the support of the Mount Sinai Auxiliary Board, our program has gron to include our second facility dog, Amos.
 Together we are committed to enhancing patient care while pioneering research in this area.

 Frequently Asked Questions